vthwin/vthwin/README.md

 ## Work History

-**Computer Scientist at Naval Information Warfare Center** (July 2023 - Present): My responsibilities include (but are not limited to) software development, web development, cybersecurity assessments, and more.
+**Computer Scientist** at **Naval Information Warfare Center** (July, 2023 - Present): My responsibilities include (but are not limited to) software development, web development, cybersecurity assessments, and more.

 ## 📫 Contact